Martha Ezzard: Runs for higher office

 In the 1986 election, Ezzard ran in the Republican primary for the United States Senate seat being vacated by Gary Hart.
 She and Terry Considine were defeated in the primary by Congressman Ken Kramer.
-In 1988, Ezzard challenged Congressman Daniel Schaefer in Colorado's 6th congressional district.
+In 1988, Ezzard challenged Congressman Daniel Schaefer as a Democrat in Colorado's 6th congressional district.
 Schaefer defeated Ezzard by a two-to-one margin in the heavily Republican district.

 Post-political career

 In 1989, Governor Roy Romer appointed Ezzard to the Small Business Council, a thirty-two member advisory council to the Governor and Office of Economic Development.
 After her time in the legislature, she moved to Georgia and operated a winery.

+Death

+Ezzard died at her home in Tiger, Georgia on October 29, 2023.
+She was 84.